danielashrafk/movie-app/README.md

 - You will have to get the videos yourself, rename them according to the names in the movies .ejs files, and put them in the "public" folder.

-This is a mockup for a movie app that shows different movies with trailers in differemt genres.
+This is a mockup for a movie app that shows different movies with different trailers in different genres.

 ![Screenshot](https://github.com/danielashrafk/movie-app/blob/main/public/movie%20-%201.png)